 public string SecondThing { get; }

-}Avoid exposing any types defined in FSharp.Core.dll on vanilla .NET APIs.

-The types defined in FSharp.Core are designed for use from F#, and take advantage of many F#-specific concepts in their API and usage models.
-If these types are exposed by on APIs targeted at vanilla .NET consumers, they will often not provide an expected or ideal developer experience.

-Guidance for what to use in place of these FSharp.Core types on vanilla .NET APIs is provided in other bullets of this section.
+}

-Avoid exposing public F# union types in vanilla .NET APIs.
+Do hide the representation of F# union types in vanilla .NET APIs.

-F# union types provide an API well-suited to F# consumers, but often not ideal for other .NET consumers.
-When designing a vanilla .NET API, consider hiding the representation of a union type by using a signature file.
+F# union types are not commonly used across component boundaries, even for F#-to-F# coding.
+They are an excellent implementation device when used internally within components and libraries.
+When designing a vanilla .NET API, consider hiding the representation of a union type by using either a private declaration or a signature file.

+type PropLogic =

+private | And of PropLogic * PropLogic

+| Not of PropLogic

+| True

-In some cases, it may also be possible to augment a union type with members to provide the desired API, though there will still be some of the standard F# union API as well, so this should be considered on a case-by-case basis.
+You may also augment types that use a union representation internally with members to provide a desired .NET-facing API.
+If the union representation is hidden, the corresponding methods and properties in the compiled form of the union type will also be hidden.

+type PropLogic =

+private | And of PropLogic * PropLogic

+| Not of PropLogic

+| True

+/// A public member for use from C#

+member x.Evaluate =

+match x with

+| And(a,b) -> a.Evaluate && b.Evaluate

+| Not a -> not a.Evaluate

+| True -> true

+/// A public member for use from C#

+static member MakeAnd(a,b) = And(a,b)

 Consider using the .NET code analysis tool FxCop with vanilla .NET APIs.

 You can use this tool to check the public interface of your assembly for compliance with the .NET Library Design Guidelines.
 FxCop by default also checks some internal implementation properties which are not necessarily applicable to F# coding.
 As a result you may need to use FxCop exemptions where necessary.

+Do design GUI and other components using the design patterns of the particular .NET frameworks you are using.
+For example, for WPF programming, adopt WPF design patterns for the classes you are designing.
+For models in user interface programming, use design patterns such as events and notification-based collections such as those found in System.Collections.ObjectModel.

 Object and Member Design

 Do use the CLIEvent attribute to expose .NET events, and construct a DelegateEvent with a specific .NET delegate type that takes an object and EventArgs (rather than an Event, which just uses the FSharpHandler type by default) so that the events are published in the familiar way to other .NET languages.